 Learn more about developing and communicating your product strategy in this ProductPlan webinar:

-In every single presentation you give, don’t show even a glimpse of your roadmap until you’ve reminded everyone of your company’s vision and product strategies.
-Yes, this may seem very repetitive, but if you work at a company that is growing rapidly, for example, you need to use these meetings to educate everyone about why you are here.
-This is crucial for making sure everyone is moving in the same direction.
+In every presentation you give, don’t even show a glimpse of your strategy-based roadmap until you’ve reminded everyone of your company’s vision and product strategies.
+Yes, this may seem very repetitive, but if you work at a growing company, for example, you need to use these meetings to educate everyone about why you are here.
+But, again, this is crucial for making sure everyone is moving in the same direction.

 2. Tell your story thematically.

-Let’s use an imaginary example and pretend we work at a company that is creating the next generation of car stereos that will be connected to the internet.
+Let’s use an imaginary example and pretend we work at a company that is creating the next generation of car stereos connected to the internet.
 The company’s vision is “Enjoy your favorite music, everywhere you go.”
-In order to achieve this ultimate end result, we’ve come up with the following product strategies:
+To achieve this ultimate result, we’ve come up with the following product strategies: